ericcornelissen/svgo-action/docs/inputs.md

 | --------- | ------------- |
 | `dry-run` | `false`       |

-The `dry-run` option can be used to run the Action without having it write any changes.
+The `dry-run` input can be used to run the Action without having it write any changes.
 This can be useful for debugging or when you just want to give the Action a try.

-> :warning: If you misconfigure this option the Action assumes you wanted to
+> :warning: If you misconfigure this input the Action assumes you wanted to
 > enable it and set `dry-run` to `true`.

 ### Examples